e0qdk/mlmym/README.md

 LEMMY_DOMAIN='lemmy.world' ./mlmym --addr :8080
 ```

-Perfect for running a dedicated frontend for your community's instance.
+This mode provides a dedicated frontend for a specific Lemmy instance.

 ### 🎨 Default User Settings